Work

 "The humor, the sadness, the challenges and the events of nearly 100 years of American history, shared through the lives of these seven people, were a joy to listen to."
 Audience member Charles Payet

-Partial theatre archive
+Partial archive

-The Christians by Lucas Hnath (Area premiere)
+The Christians A play Lucas Hnath

 Playworks Group and Pine Hill Project at Blumenthal Performing Arts